Bobby Gregg

 Robert J. Gregg (born Robert Grego; April 30, 1936 – May 3, 2014) was an American musician who performed as a drummer and record producer.
 As a drum soloist and band leader he recorded one album and several singles, including one Top 40 single in the United States.
 But he is better known for his work as a drummer on several seminal 1960s songs, including Bob Dylan's "Like a Rolling Stone" and Simon and Garfunkel's "The Sound of Silence".
-He was also temporarily a member of the Hawks, who later became known as the Band.
+He was also temporarily a member of the Hawks, which later became known as the Band.

 Early career

 Gregg first attracted attention by 1955 as the only white member of the otherwise all-black group Steve Gibson and the Red Caps.
 By 1962, he fronted Bobby Gregg and His Friends for an instrumental single, "The Jam - Part 1", which reached #14 on the Billboard R&B chart and #29 on the Billboard Hot 100 chart.
 The B-side of the single was "The Jam – Part 2".
 That same year, Gregg put out another instrumental single titled "Potato Peeler", which only reached #89 on the Billboard's Hot 100, but became well known for containing the first ever known pinch harmonic to be in a song.
 Guitarist Roy Buchanan crafted the technique.
 The song bears a strong resemblance to another instrumental record, "The Hunch" performed by The Bobby Peterson Quintet, which was released 3 years earlier in 1959.
 In 1963, he put out an album, released on Epic Records, called Let's Stomp and Wild Weekend.
 In 1964 and 1965, he released the singles "Any Number Can Win", "MacDougal Street", "It's Good to Me" and "Charly Ba-Ba".
 He also acted as a record producer at this time, producing songs by Sun Ra, Erma Franklin, Richard "Popcorn" Wylie and Frank Hunter.
 He sometimes played the drums on the records he produced.
-Gregg was also a house studio drummer For Cameo Parkway Records (a commercially successful independent record label based in Philadelphia) in the late 1950s early 1960s. while he was there, he played for artists such as Bobby Rydell, Chubby Checker, the Dovells Dee Dee Sharp and many others on many of the label’s hits.
-He continued to do this until the hits dried up for the label during the onslaught of the British Invasion and that is when moved from Philadelphia to New York officially in 1964.
+Gregg was also a house studio drummer for Cameo-Parkway Records (a successful independent record label based in Philadelphia) in the late 1950s and early 1960s.
+While he was there, he played for artists such as Bobby Rydell, Chubby Checker, The Dovells, Dee Dee Sharp, and others on many of the label's hits.
+He continued to do this until the hits dried up for the label during the British Invasion, and that is when he moved from Philadelphia to New York officially in 1964.